 Parrots can move their feathers through the muscles and ligaments attached to them.
 Sometimes, they accidentally break their feathers while preening, damaging the follicles.

 Similarly, jagged feathers don’t always lay properly, irritating the parrot.
 As a result, the parrot will pull the feather out to relieve the discomfort.

 Due to the follicle damage, not all feathers grow back with the same color they had before, appearing duller or changing color completely.

 Vitamin A Deficiency

 As mentioned, dull or discolored feathers are an indication of malnutrition.
-Many parrots develop stress bars when they’re malnourished.
-These appear as dark, horizontal lines that show across the parrot’s body.
+When malnourished, many parrots develop stress bars, appearing as dark, horizontal lines across the parrot’s body.

-When stress bars appear, it’s because the parrot was malnourished or stressed when the feather was developing, affecting the pigmentation.
-Deficiencies of these nutrients and minerals contribute to poor feather coloration:
+When stress bars appear, the parrot is malnourished or stressed when the feather develops, affecting the pigmentation.
+Poor feather colors can occur due to a diet lacking in the following: